Our Favourite Free Tools To Help Us Stay Connected

 But fast forward to week 12, and even my Gran is joining in with the FaceTime fun!

-Considering no one had ever heard of Zoom four months ago, they sure have dominated the market when it comes to (and I use the term loosely) hanging out with your mates/having serious business meetings.
+Considering no one had ever heard of Zoom four months ago, they sure have dominated the market when it comes to (and I use the term loosely) hanging out with your mates or partaking in more serious business meetings.

 Ok, I guess you could argue this isn’t 100% free but it is still a great way to stay in touch and have fun with your family and friends.
 Plus there are loads of free games out there if you know where to look.

-These games are both great fun and cost roughly a fiver.
-Which is an absolute bargain!
-Plus there loads more to choose from and you’ll no doubt find something for everyone.
+These games are both great fun and cost roughly a fiver – which is an absolute bargain.
+Plus there are loads more to choose from and you’ll no doubt find something for everyone.

 WhatsApp is fab for a small group of people and allows you to host a video call with up to four people.
 It is perfect for sharing family photos and checking in to make sure everyone is doing ok.
 Just make sure you don’t accidentally send an inappropriate meme to the wrong group.
 Or things might get a little awkward…

 Got any other tips for staying connected?
 Why not let us know on social and give us a follow whilst you’re there?
 Or, why not check out some of our latest work?